-- A final grade for the internship must be posted to your study abroad transcript.
+- A final grade for the internship must be posted to your study abroad transcript and you must earn a C or above.
 The evaluation must be based on written reports and/or oral presentations, usually including a final research paper in which you examine significant aspects of the field.

 - The topic of the paper should closely relate to the topic of the internship or service learning and draw on your experience.
 It is the University's hope that students will use final research papers as a basis for undertaking more advanced study back on campus in the form of a senior thesis, independent study, or graduate work.

 Ideally, the internship or service learning will be pursued in a field that complements a course of study already being pursued at NU.